tencent cloud

 Professional Edition

-Platinum Version
+Platinum Edition

-Username + Password Authentication
+Username + password authentication

-Common scenarios with not high security requirements.
+Common scenarios with low security requirements.

 One-way Authentication: The client authenticates the server, and the authentication of the server by the client is completed through the server certificate.
 The server will use the selected certificate to establish a connection with the client.

-Normal security requirements, or testing scenario.
+Scenarios with normal security requirements, or testing scenarios.

 Two-way Authentication: The client and server authenticate with each other.
 The client authenticates the server through the server certificate, and the server authenticates the client through the CA certificate.
-If verification passed, the client is allowed to connect to server.
+If verification passed, the client is allowed to connect to the server.

 The device is relatively high in value and has high security requirements.